duet/duet.github.com/duet_object.markdown

 The `activity` node contains a count of un-viewed activity related to the duet.

+### Declined & Canceled Duets

+If a duet is [declined](/post/duets/:duet_id/declined/) or [canceled](/post/duets/:duet_id/canceled/),  nodes telling you who, why, and when will be included in the duet object.
+The `*_by` nodes will contain the account_id of the account that declined/canceled the duet.
+The `*_why` will either be `null` or a string containing a message why the duet was declined or canceled.
+The `*_at` will tell you when the action occurred.

+{% highlight javascript linenos %}
+{
+    "duet": {
+        ...
+        "declined_why": "I don't want to do that with you.", "declined_at": "Thu, 30 Jun 2011 02:23:58 -0400",
+        "declined_by": 1,
+        "state": "declined"
+    }
+}
+{% endhighlight %}

+{% highlight javascript linenos %}
+{
+    "duet": {
+        ...
+        "canceled_why": "I don't want to do that with you.", "canceled_at": "Thu, 30 Jun 2011 02:23:58 -0400",
+        "canceled_by": 1,
+        "state": "canceled"
+    }
+}
+{% endhighlight %}

 <h2 id="object-lifecycle">Object Lifecycle</h2>

 A duet object goes through several different states during its lifespan and there are specific actions that can be called on a duet to move it from one state to another.
 The diagram below illustrates this.